goempirical/ai-talks/mcp-server/README.md

 ![TypeScript](https://img.shields.io/badge/TypeScript-5.0%2B-blue)
 ![Node.js](https://img.shields.io/badge/Node.js-18.0%2B-green)

 A powerful and extensible Model Context Protocol (MCP) server that enables AI agents to interact with external tools and services.
 This implementation provides a task management system that demonstrates how to build and deploy MCP-compatible tools for AI assistants.
+The server supports both stdio transport for direct MCP communication and HTTP transport for web-based integrations.

 ## 🌟 What is MCP?